best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 We are looking into drafting guidance on what words or letters to use for different circumstances so that empty cells are marked up in a consistent way across government statistics and analysis.

-If your spreadsheet contains cells with no data for many different reasons - for example some are empty becuase the data was missing, some because the variable wasn't applicable - it is good practice for accessibility and machine readability to outline the possible reasons for empty cells on the cover sheet.
+If your spreadsheet contains cells with no data for many different reasons - for example some are empty becuase the data was missing, some because the variable was not applicable - it is good practice for accessibility and machine readability to outline the possible reasons for empty cells on the cover sheet.
 You can say something like 'Some tables in this spreadsheet have cells with no data.
 When this is the case the cells are marked up descriptively as either "[missing]", "[disclosive]" or "[not available]"'.
 This means users know what to expect and programmers are better able to write code that matches what is in your tables.

 > [Example of blank cells marked up descriptively (ODS, 3.96KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/04/Example-table-with-empty-cells.ods)